 They should be given a multi-vitamin supplement (administered in the water or mixed into their soft food), and ample amounts of calcium and iodine.
-You may choose to offer oyster shell, grit, shaved cuttlebone and trace elements in a treat cup or add liquid iodine and calcium in their water or on their soft food.
+You may choose to offer oyster shell, shaved cuttlebone and trace elements in a treat cup or add liquid iodine and calcium in their water or on their soft food.
 Using a breeding aid supplement helps tremendously.
-I recommend Morning Birds Breeders Blend which is sprinkled over their softfood or over oiled seed, or Vetafarms Breeding Aid which is an oil to be mashed into their seed.
+Regardless of brand, a breeding aid supplement should be high in the vitamins A, C, D & E.

 Choosing a Breeding Season